 Alternatives to Spot include the intensely dedicated purchase of Inmarsat and the Queclink GL300 by Orbital Satcom.
 While I myself can’t speak to their performance, I suspect they’re just as good if not better.
 In the end, it’s really all about looking like this guy, isn’t it?

 By exploring and itemizing the optional purchases above, we can see how buying multiple components (as apposed to one bulky “complete” package) makes for better storage.
 It also provides better organization by way of separation.
 If you know you need an aspirin, that’s in the basic kit whereas clotting sponges are plainly labeled elsewhere.

-Our pack, meaning everything above combined, represents everything we feel necessary for use with our long distance guided motorcycle tours.
+Our pack, meaning everything above combined, represents everything we feel necessary for use with our long distance group motorcycle tours.
 I imagine individual medical needs will inspire people to bring more specific remedies along with them.
 Let’s just hope they remember to tell us when they’re filling out the signup form!

 The real conclusion we hope to convey is that it’s our responsibility as safety-minded riders to avoid ever having to use any of these products.
 Ride your ride and stay well within the limits of your skill set all while maintaining a safe following distance.
 May that beer, cigar or lemonade at the end of your day’s journey be the only medicine you feel any inclination to reach for.

 What First-Aid Products Do You Carry On Your Motorcycle?